Fundraising Management Graduate Certificate

 Certificate students have access to all the resources of the department and the University, including internship and job placement services.

 The certificate is open to qualified applicants who have earned a bachelor’s degree from a fully accredited college or university in the United States or abroad.
-All candidates for admission are selected on the basis of undergraduate transcripts, academic and personal references, and related work experience.
+All candidates for admission are selected on the basis of undergraduate transcripts, academic and professional references, and related work experience.

 Transfer of Credits to Degree Programs